NYU Langone Health: Tisch Hospital

 Tisch Hospital is an acute-care hospital with more than 350 beds located in midtown Manhattan in New York City, New York.
-The hospital has a critical care unit, a neonatal intensive care unit, a comprehensive stroke center, and the Ronald O. Perelman Center for Emergency Services.
+The hospital has a critical care unit, a neonatal intensive care unit, and the Ronald O. Perelman Center for Emergency Services.
 Tisch Hospital opened in 1963 as University Hospital.
 It was renamed Tisch Hospital in 1989 in gratitude to Laurence A. Tisch and Preston Robert Tisch and their families, benefactors of New York University.
 Tisch Hospital is a quaternary care hospital, where clinical trials are offered and highly specialized procedures are performed.
-More than 5,500 babies are born at Tisch Hospital each year.
+More than 5,300 babies are born at Tisch Hospital each year.